 Full details on most of these medical conditions can be found in articles relating to the condition (linked above).

-Kidney failure – Low protein diet, phosphorous binders, fluids to treat dehydration.
+Kidney failure: Switch to a low protein diet, phosphorous binders, fluids to treat dehydration.

 Infections and parasites